 Be the Expert in Your Field

 Invest in your continuous improvement.
 Becoming an expert in your field, it will need a lot of time and effort.
-Attend seminars, courses, workshops, read books, participate in events, engage in conversations with your industry top names and push yourself to learn more.
+Attend seminars, courses, workshops, read books, participate in events, engage in conversations with your industry top names, and push yourself to learn more.
 Try to expand your skills above your preset market area and adopt the changes.
-Spend time with younger people that have a new perspective for the market needs.
+Spend time with younger people that have a new perspective on the market needs.

 Good Manners Matter